-- 2.4 The Panel's December 2017 meeting provided feedback on the revised criteria and associated conditions, which were noted subject to further consultation.
-The same documents were then considered by the Business Investment Panel (December 2017) and the LEP Board (January 2018), with feedback also noted. - 2.5 The LEP hosted a workshop in November 2017 with approximately 20 representatives of prominent private sector intermediaries in the City Region, including accountants, banks and legal companies (known as the 'Professionals' Perspective').
-Attendees were consulted on the proposed changes to the grant criteria, and also provided valuable feedback from their own perspectives and those of their clients and customers. - 2.6 Finally, a survey of businesses in the Leeds City Region that have previously been awarded grants was undertaken in late 2017/early 2018.
+- 2.4 The LEP hosted a workshop in November 2017 with representatives of prominent private sector intermediaries in the City Region, including accountants, banks and legal companies (known as the 'Professionals' Perspective').
+Attendees were consulted on the proposed changes to the grant criteria, and also provided valuable feedback from their own perspectives and those of their clients and customers.
+There was strong consensus amongst attendees of the importance of prompt payment to small businesses. - 2.5 A survey of businesses in the Leeds City Region that have previously been awarded grants was undertaken in late 2017/early 2018.
 25 businesses responded by completing a detailed questionnaire on the revised draft criteria and associated conditions.
-One specific question was whether the revised criteria would have deterred businesses from applying for the grant. - 2.7 Following this meeting, the revised criteria and associated conditions will be considered by the LEP Board and the full Combined Authority in spring 2018, with a view to implementation from summer 2018.
+One specific question was whether the revised criteria would have deterred businesses from applying for the grant. - 2.6 The Board's January 2018 meeting provided feedback on the revised criteria and associated conditions, which were noted subject to further consultation.
+The same documents were previously considered by the Business Investment Panel in December 2017, and by the Business, Innovation and Growth (BIG) Panel in December 2017 and March 2018, with feedback also noted. - 2.7 Following this meeting, the revised criteria and associated conditions will be considered by the Combined Authority in spring 2018, with a view to implementation from summer 2018.